kosmo-us/commet-wiki.github.io/content/en/docs/commet/rules.md

 >Respect other members in the community, their views and opinions.
 >
 <br><br><br>
-*Other than these, we expect everyone to be resposible and helpful towards each other*
+*Other than these, we expect everyone to be responsible and helpful towards each other*

 ----